top of page

 THE DS ARRIVES IN CANADA.

-It was the spring of 1958 when the DS/ID was introduced in Canada, almost exactly 2 years after they arrived in the USA.
-These early Canadian cars were almost exactly the same as the cars Citroën was selling in the USA but by the mid-1960's, the configuration of Canadian DS's began to diverge a bit from US cars.
+It was the spring of 1958 when the DS and ID were introduced in Canada, almost exactly 2 years after they arrived in the USA.
+These early Canadian cars were almost exactly the same as the cars Citroën was selling in the USA.
+But by the mid-1960's, the configuration of Canadian DS's began to diverge a bit from US cars, only to return to USA style configurations in mid-1971.

 In the beginning, Citroën took a very strange approach to selling cars in Canada.
 You can read about their unusual strategy HERE